 All volunteers will not need a ticket for the performance.

-Tickets: All studio accounts (tuition, performance fees, etc.…) must be paid in full before any family may purchase tickets.
-Tickets will be available for purchase at the door and cost $15 for adults and $10 for students and seniors over 65.
+All studio accounts (tuition, performance fees, etc…) must be paid in full before any family may purchase tickets.
+Tickets will be sold online and cost $20 for adults and $15 for students and seniors over 65.
 Ages 3 and under are FREE.
-A Family rate of $40 is available for members of the same immediate family.
+A Family rate of $50.00 is available for members of the same immediate family.